LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduce \LCQA, a benchmark that reframes commonsense reasoning as selecting among logically composed answer options.
 By combining human-validated atomic statements with symbolic operators that encode conjunction, disjunction, and negation of plausibility, our work exposes reasoning failures obscured by traditional single-answer benchmarks.
-Experiments reveal that while LLMs handle conjunctive and, to a lesser extent, disjunctive reasoning, they fail sharply on negation-based composition, highlighting persistent gaps in plausibility evaluation and operator grounding.
-Future work includes extending our resource to generative settings and structured reasoning frameworks, expanding the operator set, scaling awareness-consensus validation, and studying transfer to open-ended QA, dialog, and planning tasks.
+Experiments reveal that while LLMs handle conjunctive and, to a lesser extent, disjunctive reasoning, they fail sharply on negation-based composition.
+Additional decomposition analysis suggests that the difficulty arises from the interaction of atomic plausibility estimation, operator grounding, and distractor competition rather than from a single source of error.

+Future work includes extending the benchmark to generative settings and structured reasoning frameworks, expanding the operator set, scaling awareness--consensus validation, and studying transfer to open-ended question answering, dialogue, and planning tasks.